paaragon/thermostat_mqtt_to_sql/README.md

 - PG_DB: the name of the database
 - PG_USER: the user to connect to the database
 - PG_PASS: the pass of the user of the database

+## DATABASE

+This module works with a PostgreSQL database.
+The initial script to create the necesary objects is located in ./sql/initial.sql